-Our forte is Software Application Development.
-A process of developing robust, scalable, reliable software solutions, that uniquely address the customer's specific requirements and needs.
-The skills we have picked up on the way are numerous. click here to find out more.
+Our forte is Custom Software Development A process of developing robust, scalable, reliable software solutions, that uniquely address the customer's specific requirements and needs.
+The skills we have picked up on the way, are numerous. click here to find out more. .

-Our primary development tools include Microsoft Visual Studio, deploying the Microsoft .NET environment, and the C# language.
-This environment is very suitable for providing intelligent back-end business logic to Web Sites, as well as providing a solution for Distributed Processing (an area where we are highly skilled).
+Our primary development tools include Microsoft Visual Studio, deploying the Microsoft ASP.NET Core environment, and the C# language.
+This environment is very suitable for providing:

-Our preferred database solution is SQL server, but we also process skills in Microsoft Access and FoxPro DBF (dbase, clipper) technology.
-We have also provided solutions using MySQL.
+Our preferred database solution is SQL server .
+We also process skills in Microsoft Access and FoxPro DBF (dbase, clipper) technology and MySQL.

 We are also still supporting customers that have not yet moved out of the DOS environment.
 Our programming tools for these two vastly different operating systems (DOS & Windows) are closely connected, thus providing a migration path when required.

-We at Computer Craft , feel the future is in deploying the .NET paradigm.
+We at Computer Craft , feel the future is in deploying the ASP.NET Core paradigm.
 We have been long time advocates of Object Orientation, Component Object Model (COM) technology and Distributed Processing.
-Moving into .Net development is a very logical progression.
+Moving into ASP.NET Core development is a very logical progression.

 Objects are everywhere – whether you build business logic or store complex data in a database.
 Objects can be engineered once and reused again and again, enabling the rapid creation and distribution of increasingly complex applications.
 Object-Orientation is not only a technology for the code that we write, but also should be carried through to the database management system.